michaltakac/xeva/INSTALL.md

-# XEVA Installation & Setup
+# XREVA Installation & Setup

 ## Quick Start

-The XEVA library has been fully implemented with the following features:
+The XREVA library has been fully implemented with the following features:

 ### Core Components
 ✅ `useXRControls` hook with Leva-compatible API